 - Segmentation based on user demographics

-In effect, eCommerce personalization is the practice of delivering the right message at the right time and in the right place.
-Examples include a personalized email marketing campaign, product recommendations or location-based offers.
+In effect, ecommerce personalisation is the practice of delivering the right message at the right time and in the right place.
+Examples include a personalised email marketing campaign, product recommendations or location-based offers.

-In general, personalized marketing is often seen as the key to success in the digital world.
+In general, personalised marketing is often seen as the key to success in the digital world.

-However, you should also keep in mind that personalization can cause controversy.
+However, you should also keep in mind that personalisation can cause controversy.

 While there is much evidence to suggest the process is beneficial, the fact that it is based on personal information can create discomfort for some customers.

 A recent study has found 69% of Europeans believe businesses may misuse the personal information that they collect – being transparent is key.

 Any successful ecommerce personalisation strategy must add value for the customer, after all that is why personalisation the future of ecommerce